lgrn/op5-vagrant/README.md

 ### Using libvirt

-NOTE: Ports are identical, so running Virtualbox and libvirt as providers simultaneously will not work with reconfiguration.
+NOTE: Ports are identical, so running Virtualbox and libvirt as providers simultaneously will not work without reconfiguration.

 Install libvirt stuff.
 Debian/Ubuntu example: